-- Manchesters were nicknamed the Gentleman’s Terrier, because they were regarded as being exceptionally dignified.
+- Manchesters were nicknamed the Gentleman’s Terrier, because they were seen as being exceptionally dignified.

-- Historians of the breed have speculated that Italian Greyhounds and Dachshunds may also have contributed to the foundation of the breed.
+- Historians of the breed think that Italian Greyhounds and Dachshunds may also have contributed to the foundation of the breed.

-- Manchesters were also one of the early ancestors of the modern Australian Terrier breed.
+- Manchesters were one of the early ancestors of the modern Australian Terrier breed.

 Manchester Terrier Appearance

-So, all Manchester Terriers have a short, smooth coat, which is always black with tan markings on the feet, muzzle and eyebrows.
+So, all Manchester Terriers have a short, smooth coat.
+It is always black with tan markings on the feet, muzzle and eyebrows.

 Their short coat shows off a compact and muscular body, designed for action.